zerolocker/ConvNet_Yearbook_StreetView/README.md

   ```
   ipython input_pipeline.py
   ```
   input_pipeline.py is a file used by almost all other files to create an "input pipeline" in the tensorflow graph.
-(Graph is a concept in tensorflow.https://www.tensorflow.org/versions/r0.10/api_docs/python/framework.html)
+(Graph is a concept in tensorflow.
+See https://www.tensorflow.org/versions/r0.10/api_docs/python/framework.html)

 5. choose whatever model you want to work on: